serverlessworkflow/specification/comparisons/comparison-bpmn.md

 The BPMN2 graphical notation does not provide details about things like data inputs/outputs, mapping and transformation.
 BPMN2 does provide graphical representation for this such as Data Objects, however most of the examples available do not use them.
+Execution semantics such as task and event properties are also not visual.
-For this reason some of the data inputs, parameters and transformations defined in the associated Serverless Workflow YAML are assumed.
+For this reason the event, function, retry, and data mapping defined in the associated Serverless Workflow YAML are assumed.